-The borrower's, comaker's, or endorser's representative, when authorized to do so, may work with the Department to provide the physician's certification loan discharge application if the borrower, comaker, or endorser is unable to do so.
+The borrower's, comaker's, or endorser's representative may provide the physician's certification loan discharge application if the borrower, comaker, or endorser is unable to do so.

 In general, tThe borrower, comaker, or endorser, or his or her representative, must submit to the Department a completed Discharge Application: Total and Permanent Disability or other form(s) approved by the Department.
 The physician's certification must state that the borrower, comaker, or endorser is unable to engage in any substantial gainful activity by reason of any medically determinable physical or mental impairment that meets any one of the following criteria: